 Sign in

 When working with React and TypeScript, few things disrupt development more than unexpected compiler errors.
-One that continues to cause confusion—especially in modern setups—is:
+One that continues to confuse—especially in modern setups—is:

 1Cannot find namespace 'JSX'

 With the release of React 19 and TypeScript 5.7+, this error has become more prominent due to changes in how the JSX namespace is handled.
-This guide walks you through exactly what’s changed, why it matters, and how to fix it fast—so you can get back to shipping code without mysterious type errors.
+This guide walks you through exactly what’s changed, why it matters, and how to fix it fast so that you can get back to shipping code without mysterious type errors.

 Update type annotations that previously used: